Fort Hamilton remembers Brooklyn Medal of Honor Recipient John Warren Jr.

-U.S. Army 1st Lt.
+FORT HAMILTON, N.Y. – U.S. Army 1st Lt.
 John Earl Warren Jr. was a Brooklyn native who threw himself on an enemy grenade to save the lives of three others from injury or death on Jan.
 14, 1969 in Vietnam.
 He received the Congressional Medal of Honor posthumously on Aug.
 6, 1970 at the White House, presented by President Richard M. Nixon to his family.

-(Photo courtesy of Gloria Baskin-Warren)
+The Congressional Medal of Honor is the United States' highest award for military valor in action.
+According to the Congressional Medal of Honor Society, while over 150 years have passed since its inception, the meaning behind the medal has never tarnished.
+Etched within are the very values that each recipient displayed in the moments that mattered—bravery, courage, sacrifice, integrity.
+A deep love of country and a desire to always do what is right.
+Laura Jowdy, Congressional Medal of Honor Society archivist and historical collections manager, said New York state has the most recipients accredited to it, over 670.

+Col. Craig Martin, Fort Hamilton garrison commander, emphasized the importance of remembering the fallen and their stories, especially John Warren Jr.’s.

 |Date Taken: